Why Most Atheists Believe in Pink Unicorns

 I once asked an atheist friend what he does with these facts.
 His response was to appeal to the possibility that there are an infinite number of such universes.
 As with the oscillating universe theory, we just happen to be in one of the lucky jackpot universes.
 If you are the only one playing the lottery, then it’s incredible if you win.
 But if there are 10 million people playing, then somebody’s going to win.
 We just think it’s special because we are that “somebody.”

-So now we finally get to the meat of my argument.
+So now we finally get to the heart of my point.
 The next step is to take a look at what it would mean if there were indeed an infinite number of universes.

 Given an infinite amount of time, anything that is logically possible(11) will eventually happen.
-So, given an infinite number of universes being created in (presumably) an infinite amount of time, you are not only guaranteed to get your universe but every other possible universe.
-This means that every conceivable universe exists, from ones that consist of nothing but a giant black hole, to ones that are just like ours and where someone just like you is reading a blog post just like this, except it’s titled: “Why most atheists believe in blue unicorns.”
+So, given an infinite number of universes being created in (presumably) an infinite amount of time, you are not only guaranteed to get your universe, but every other possible universe.
+This means that every conceivable universe exists, from ones that consist of nothing but a giant black hole, to ones that are just like ours and where someone just like you is reading an article just like this, except it’s titled: “Why most atheists believe in blue unicorns.”

 By now I’m sure you know where I’m going with this, but I’ll say it anyway.
 Since we know that horses are possible, and that pink animals are possible, and that horned animals are possible, then there is no logical reason why pink unicorns are not possible entities.
 Ergo, if infinite universes exist, then pink unicorns must necessarily exist.
 For an atheist to appeal to multiverse theory to deny the need of a designer infers that he believes in that theory more than a theistically suggestive single universe.
 And to believe in the multiverse means that one is saddled with everything that goes with it, like pink unicorns.
 In fact, they not only believe in pink unicorns, but that someone just like them is riding on one at this very moment, and who believes that elephants, giraffes, and zebra are merely childish fairytales.